Reducing the Cost of Dropout in Flash-Attention by Hiding RNG with GEMM: Analytical Model Methodology

-This subsection explains the construction of our fine-grained theoretical performance model, designed to evaluate the overlapping technique's effectiveness based on hardware bottlenecks.
-We begin by discussing the hardware bottlenecks taken into account in our model, and then the derivation of baseline and overlapping runtime.
+In this section, we explain the construction of our fine-grained analytical performance model.
+We discuss the hardware resources and limiters, the software implementations of LLM networks, and the derivation of runtime of individual kernels, kernel fusion and kernel overlapping.

-\subsubsection{Hardware Limiters}
+\subsection{Hardware Limiters}

 We identified several hardware limiters critical for calculating kernel runtime in our performance model.
 For each kernel, we estimate its runtime assuming each limiter as a potential bottleneck and determine the final runtime by selecting the maximum runtime among all considered limiters.